webdigga/large-currency-solutions/src/posts/book-a-free-call.md

 type: Article
 tags:
   - article
-heroImage: /static/img/group-session.webp
+heroImage: /static/img/book-a-call.webp
-heroImageAlt: Group training session
+heroImageAlt: Old telephones
 ---
 Info here about how the booking system works and what the process is.